apparebit/prettypretty/docs/src/overview/integration.md

 ## Sampler Methods

-Now that we understand the general approach, we are ready to review [`Sampler`]'s interface.
-Given its critical role, it's important that the interface be straight-forward.
-I believe you'll agree with me that that is the case indeed.
+Now that we understand the challenges and the algorithms for overcoming them, we turn to [`Sampler`]'s interface.
+We group its method by task:

  1. [`Sampler::resolve`](https://apparebit.github.io/prettypretty/prettypretty/struct.Sampler.html#method.resolve)
     translates terminal colors to high-resolution colors.
 Thanks to the